-“Show us your story!”
-Beginning last year, the Jewish participants in the Object Days project have followed this invitation by recounting their migration stories to the Jewish Museum Berlin.
+“Show us your story!” – Beginning in 2017, the Jewish participants in the Object Days project have answered this invitation by recounting their migration stories to the Jewish Museum Berlin.
 The objects they took with them to Germany – photographs, letters, ceremonial items, dishes, clothing, etc. – illustrate their very personal stories and connections to Judaism.

 Object Days have been held in Dresden, Regensburg, Kassel, Düsseldorf, and Berlin, and so far more than 70 individuals have participated.
 They range in age from their twenties to their late nineties.
 As a result of the conversations in familiar settings, the participants have contributed to, and been integrated into, the documentation of the recent past.
 As experts on their own histories, they have not only shared their migration narratives, but also illustrated those narratives’ complexity.

 In recent years, many museums have begun addressing the topic of migration.
 The Jewish Museum Berlin intends to acquire more objects related to migration because it has been a constitutive element of the Jewish community in Germany since 1945.